alphagov/slimmer/README.md

 of its code compared to skinner (which also acted as an HTTP proxy and mixed in a few other concerns).
 Over time the codebase has grown a little, but the name stuck.

+## Python

+The repository also includes a python version but this is not currently maintained.